nerdfiles/campaign/README.md

     sandbox@sparkpostbox.com

 Should specify your domain listed on [sparkpost.com](https://sparkpost.com) when done testing.
+(No file extension is necessary.
+You can use TextEdit.)

 ### Create `HTTPHEADER` file